HedwigNordlinder/Flowfusion.jl/README.md

 - Conditioning via masking
 - States: Continuous, discrete, and a wide variety of manifolds supported (via [Manifolds.jl](https://github.com/JuliaManifolds/Manifolds.jl))
 - Compound states supported (e.g. jointly sampling from both continuous and discrete variables)
-- Controllable noise (or fully deterministic for flow matching)
+- Controllable noise (or fully deterministic paths)
 - Time-scaling schedules (see `examples/logo_example.jl`)

 ### Basic idea:
 - Generate `X0` and `X1` states from your favorite distribution, and a random `t` between 0 and 1
 - `Xt = bridge(P, X0, X1, t)`: Sample intermediate states conditioned on start and end states
-- Train model to predict how to get to `X1` from `Xt`
+- Train model to predict how to move towards `X1` from `Xt`
 - `gen(P, X0, model, steps)`: Generate sequences using a learned model

 ## Examples